nlpsandbox/date-annotator-example/README.md

 ## Model

-This implementation relies on simple regular expressions to identify the location of date strings in a clinical note.
+This NLP tool relies on simple regular expressions to identify the location of date strings in a clinical note.

-## Creating your own NLP Tool

-This implementation is provided as an example that Developers can use to quick start the development of a new model by create a new repository from this [GitHub template] (see below).
+This implementation is provided as an example that Developers can use to quick start the development of a new model by creating a repository from this [GitHub template] (see below).
 The Docker image built and published automatically by the CI/CD workflow of this repository can be submitted "as it is" to the [NLP Sandbox] to benchmark its performance if you wish to try submitting first (don't expect a high performance!).

 ## Usage